Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Symbolic Component

-\paragraph{Proof by Contradiction Function} The final component of the prover, denoted \textsc{pbc}, is specified in Algorithm \ref{alg3:pbc}.
-This function gets the same inputs as \textsc{derive}, and it aims to prove the hypothesis $H$ by contradiction by finding a formula $F$ such that $\KB \cup \{ \overline{H} \} \vdash F \wedge \overline{F}$.
-The algorithm begins by generating all possible contradictory formula pairs $(F, \overline{F})$ that can be constructed using the four quantifiers applied to all terms present in the knowledge base $\KB$.
-It then iterates through these pairs in search of a contradiction (line 4).
-If such proof is found, it is stored (line 5); otherwise, the process continues until all pairs have been exhausted (line 9).
-The search for candidate pairs is performed in a non-deterministic manner, which can result in significant computational cost, as the algorithm calls the \textsc{derive} function for each formula within every potential pair.
+The final component of the prover, denoted \textsc{pbc}, is specified in Algorithm \ref{alg3:pbc}.
+This function gets the same inputs as \textsc{drv}, and it aims to prove the hypothesis $H$ by contradiction by finding a formula $F$ such that $\KB \cup \{ \overline{H} \} \vdash F$ and $\KB \vdash \overline{F}$.
+The algorithm begins by generating all possible contradictory formula pairs $(F, \overline{F})$, where $F$ ranges over all formulas obtained by applying quantifiers from $\Q$ to pairs of terms drawn from $\X$, with $\X$ restricted to the terms occurring in $\KB$.
+It then iterates through these pairs in search of a contradiction.
+If such proof is found, it is stored; otherwise, the process continues until all pairs have been exhausted.
+The search for candidate pairs is performed in a non-deterministic manner, which can result in significant computational cost, as the algorithm calls the \textsc{drv} function for each formula within every potential pair.